Key Qualities of a Good Internship

-Internships that offers a good salary, benefits, and perks are often seen as the dream internship that everyone strives for.
+Internships that offer a good salary, benefits, and perks are often seen as the dream internship that everyone strives for.
 There are many organizations that pay interns quite well in addition to offering them many benefits that full-time employees have including health and dental.
 Some organizations offer a variety of perks, such as concert tickets, networking receptions, gym memberships, plus much more.
-An organization that offers these types of benefits to their interns also offer great benefits to their current employees.
+An organization that offers these types of benefits to their interns also offers great benefits to its current employees.

 By creating internship and individual career goals, you will be able to find the right internship for you.
 One person's perfect internship is usually not the same for other individuals who have their own set of personal goals and expectations.